 In addition, applicants need to be members of a FEBS Constituent Society, to be working in a laboratory in a FEBS country and to be seeking to work in a laboratory in a different FEBS country.

 Long-Term Fellowships are currently awarded once a year.
-Applications should be made before October 1st of the corresponding year via the online application system at fellowships.febs.org.
-For the 1 October 2016 call, the system will open for registrations in July 2016.
+Applications should be made via the online application system at fellowships.febs.org.
+The 2020 call, for Fellowships to start in 2021, will open on 1 June 2020 and have a deadline of 1 September 2020.

 FEBS Fellows Meeting